rezenman/Plant_microbiome_project/README.md

 __NOTE__ - the three arguments -I, -D, -N are mandatory, otherwise the script won't run
 __NOTE__ - make sure to allocate enough memory, the larger the database the more memory needed

+Outputs:
+- First output is a fasta file containing non-redundant sequences that does not match the database
+- Second output is a log.txt file containing all verbose